-Interior quality is one of the Golf’s biggest selling points – giving premium quality at a mainstream price.
+Interior quality is one of the VW Golf Estate’s biggest selling points – giving premium quality at a mainstream price.

 Some might hanker after a little more verve, but the simple layout means the car is extremely easy to operate and the touchscreen infotainment system represents a benchmark that rivals would do well to follow.